-The citizens of the following countries do not require a visa for travel to Peru:
+The citizens of the following countries do not require a Peru visa:

-- North America: United States, Canada and Mexico
+- North America: the United States, Canada, and Mexico.

-However, do check your country’s consulate for up-to-date information and any changes before you travel.
-You can check if you need a visa and how many days you get upon entry here.
+However, check your country’s consulate for up-to-date information and any changes before you embark on your Peru holidays.

 Travel to Peru from Neighbouring Countries Overland

-A Peru trip is surrounded by travel temptation, with borders to Ecuador and Colombia in the north, Bolivia and Brazil in the east and Chile to the South.
-That makes Peru a perfect starting point for onward travel or the idea country to travel paired with a neighbour.
+A Peru trip is surrounded by travel temptation, with borders to Ecuador and Colombia in the north, Bolivia and Brazil in the east, and Chile to the South.
+That makes Peru a perfect starting point for onward travel or the ideal country to travel to, paired with a neighbour.

-Entering Peru from neighbouring countries overland requires you to do a little immigration legwork afterwards.
-Immigration authorities may not allow you to leave Peru without proof of a valid exit stamp from the last country you visited and it is required by law to apply for an entry stamp once you are in Peru.
-That is, if you didn’t get an entry stamp at the land border.
+Entering Peru from neighbouring countries overland requires you to do some immigration legwork afterwards.
+Immigration authorities may not allow you to leave Peru without proof of a valid exit stamp from the last country you visited, and it is required by law to apply for an entry stamp once you are in Peru.
+That is if you didn’t get an entry stamp at the land border.
 You will need to show authorities various documentation of your travel journey.

 Ecuador to Peru